 Cerveceria Paceña: La Paz’s oldest brewery is a cool, unassuming bar that’s more popular with locals than tourists.
 Try a tasting flight and opt for your favorite; I liked the IPA.
 Google Maps says it opens at 6pm but it’s sometimes later, which is a shame if you want to wile away a lazy afternoon with beer.

 Baja Bonita Cervecería: with two locations on the Malecon, grab craft beer here and watch sunset.
-I didn’t eat here but reviews say the good’s not great so I’d suggest sticking with craft beer.
+I didn’t eat here but reviews say the food’s not great so I’d suggest sticking with craft beer.
 They open at 6pm.

 Pacific Brewery: this is a new craft beer spot I visited in 2024, just a block from the Malecon.
 It’s a cool, modern place with a hammock outside that I lounged in one afternoon sipping a hazy IPA.
 Other options include Czech pilsner, German lager, Belgian beer, and stout.
 I’m keen to try the Marasour (passion fruit sour beer).